 - 612. It follows that the claim in respect of stability must focus on the change in the system of remuneration, but bearing in mind that other key elements of the prior regime have remained substantially unchanged.
-As noted in section D above, although RE producers are in principle still entitled to a Special Payment, i.e. a subsidy, the method of calculation of remuneration has changed radically and to the obvious detriment of the Claimants. - one of regulatory change (including with respect to remuneration), with various important changes taking place prior to the making of the Claimants' investments.
-Further, although the Claimants are correct to contend that the reasonable return that is provided for under the Disputed Measures may be changed following the scheduled sixyear review, 740 the possibility of further change does not establish the required total and unreasonable change to, or subversion of, the legal regime (which is not to suggest that further changes might not, when actualised, lead to separate breaches by the Respondent).
-The Tribunal's view, the key question in terms of such change or subversion is whether the Disputed Measures have an impermissibly retroactive effect.
+As noted in section D above, although RE producers are in principle still entitled to a Special Payment, i.e. a subsidy, the method of calculation of remuneration has changed radically and to the obvious detriment of the Claimants. - 613.
+The Respondent is correct, however, that the history of the RE regime in Spain has been one of regulatory change (including with respect to remuneration), with various important changes taking place prior to the making of the Claimants' investments.
+Further, although the Claimants are correct to contend that the reasonable return that is provided for under the Disputed Measures may be changed following the scheduled six-year review, the possibility of further change does not establish the required total and unreasonable change to, or subversion of, the legal regime (which is not to suggest that further changes might not, when actualised, lead to separate breaches by the Respondent).
+In the Tribunal's view, the key question in terms of such change or subversion is whether the Disputed Measures have an impermissibly retroactive effect.